 Michael A. Livermore is a professor of law at the University of Virginia.

-law, politics, environment, regulation, cost-benefit analysis, data science, text analysis
+law, politics, environment, climate, AI, regulation, cost-benefit analysis, data science, text analysis

 Michael A. Livermore is a legal academic whose research focuses on regulatory review, environmental law, cost-benefit analysis, and the application of data science techniques to legal texts.
 He frequently collaborates on interdisciplinary projects with researchers in other academic fields, including economics, computer science, neurology, and the humanities.

 Livermore’s work has appeared in leading law journals, including the Yale Law Journal and the University of Chicago Law Review, as well as peer-reviewed legal, scientific, and social science journals.

 Livermore is the coauthor of Reviving Rationality: Saving Cost-Benefit Analysis for the Sake of the Environment and Our Health (Oxford University Press, 2020) and Retaking Rationality: How Cost-Benefit Analysis Can Better Protect the Environment and Our Health (Oxford University Press, 2008).
 These books—both written with Richard L. Revesz—examine the intersection of politics and cost-benefit analysis in the context of U.S. regulatory decision making.